slowtown1947/OnlineCatalog/README.md

 # OnlineCatalog

-Welcome to the "Online Store" project repository.
-This project is a modern and user-friendly e-commerce website that offers a wide range of products and integrated features for the convenience of both customers and administrators.
+Welcome to the "OnlineCatalog" project repository.
+This project is a modern and user-friendly e-commerce Webonly that offers a wide range of products and integrated features for the convenience of both customers and administrators.

 - [Description](#description)
 - [Demo](#demo)